jellyfin-archive/jellyfin-docs/general/administration/installing.md

 Keep in mind that the `--label "io.containers.autoupdate=image"` flag will allow the container to be automatically updated via `podman auto-update`.

-If SELinux is enabled you need to use either the `z` (shared volume) or `Z` (private volume) volume option to allow Jellyfin to access the volumes.
+The `z` (shared volume) or `Z` (private volume) volume option to allow Jellyfin to access the volumes on systems where SELinux is enabled.

 Replace `jellyfin-config`, `jellyfin-cache`, and `jellyfin-media` with `/path/to/config`, `/path/to/cache` and `/path/to/media` respectively if using bind mounts.